 - Provide local authorities and communities with an open access knowledge bank;

-- Offer a decision-making tool to aid efficient response, aimed at minimizing ecological risks;
+- Offer a decision-making tool that can be used to improve efficient response and thus minimise ecological impacts;

-- Offer interactive educational material to educational institutes.
+- Offer interactive educational material for educational institutions.

 - WP1 - Best Technological Practices